MrYo531/music-bot/README.md

 ## Features

-Can search for songs on YT.
+Can search for songs on YT or SoundCloud.

 Commands can be abbreviated.
 For example: /p is the same as /play.

 A song that has already been downloaded will be played right away instead of waiting to downloading it again.

+Can update the command prefix.

 Here is a list of what still needs to be implemented and improved: